-- Preferred method: send us a secure message via electronic medical system or register on Medicat so that you can communicate with Health Services via secure messaging
+- Preferred method: send us a secure message via electronic medical system Medicat.

-The outbreak of COVID-19 may be causing some fear and anxiety and may be stressful for people.
-Coping and managing with stress can help you, the people you care about, and your community stronger.
-Here are some tips on how to cope with self- quarantine at home:
+Even as the pandemic is improving, the impact of COVID-19 may be causing some anxiety, fear and stress for people.
+Coping and managing with stress can help you and the people you care about.
+Here are some tips on how to cope if you find yourself in quarantine:

-- Exercise- get your heart pumping with a fun-filled Zumba lesson on youtube or a test your flexibility with a live streaming of Yoga.
+- Exercise- get your heart pumping with a fun-filled Zumba lesson or other exercise videos on YouTube.
 Whichever activity you choose, choose one that will take your mind off COVID-19.

-- At this time, you still are able to go outside and take a walk, or get some fresh air.
+- Go outside and take a walk, or get some fresh air.

 - Take this opportunity to take a break from your normal routines and do some relaxing activities such as reading a good book, watching movies or a series that you haven't had time for.

-- Remember, you can still stay connected with the people who are important to you via FaceTime, Skype, Marco Polo (app),
+- Remember, you can still stay connected with the people who are important to you, in person when appropriate or via FaceTime, Skype, Marco Polo (app),

-- Here is video that can help you stay mentally healthy during this pandemic.
+- Here is a video that can help you stay mentally healthy during this pandemic.

 Below are some things to prepare if you will be living on campus: